Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The front and back sides of the UniFi U7 In-Wall access point.
 Note its PoE+ uplink (middle) and two LAN ports, one of which is a PoE-out port.
 All of these ports are 2.5GBASE-T.

-In other words, the U7-IW can work simultaneously as a PoE+ device and a PoE power sender.
+In other words, the U7-IW can function simultaneously as both a PoE+ device and a PoE power source.
 In the latter case, it has another 2.5GBASE-T PoE-out port on its south side, which you can use to power another PoE device, such as the U7-Lite above, in a daisy-chain setup.

 Come to think about it: If you use the Flex 2.5G PoE switch as the root device of your PoE setup, you can use this U7-IW, the U7-Lite, and even more PoE devices together out of a single power outlet.
 And that’s pretty neat!

 But there’s more!
-The U7-IW has a third standard 2.5GBASE-T LAN port, next to the PoE-out port, for connecting another wired client to the network.
+The U7-IW features a third standard 2.5GBASE-T LAN port, located adjacent to the PoE-out port, for connecting another wired client to the network.

-So, this little thing is like a Swiss-Army Knife of an access point.
-The table below shows the hardware specs of the U7-Lite vs. U7-IW.
+So, this little thing is like a Swiss Army knife of an access point.
+The table below compares the hardware specifications of the U7-Lite and U7-IW.

 UniFi 7-Lite vs UniFi 7 In-Wall: Hardware specifications